opendistro/for-elasticsearch-docs/docs/knn/index.md

 # k-NN

 Short for *k-nearest neighbors*, the k-NN plugin enables users to search for the k-nearest neighbors to a query point across an index of points.
 To determine the neighbors, a user can specify the space (the distance function) they want to use to measure the distance between points.
-Currently, the k-NN plugin supports Euclidean, cosine similarity and Hamming bit spaces.
+Currently, the k-NN plugin supports Euclidean, cosine similarity, and Hamming bit spaces.

 Use cases include recommendations (for example, an "other songs you might like" feature in a music application), image recognition, and fraud detection.
 For background information on the algorithm, see [Wikipedia](https://en.wikipedia.org/wiki/K-nearest_neighbors_algorithm).

 The k-NN plugin supports two methods of k-NN search.
 The first method uses the HNSW algorithm to return the approximate k-nearest neighbors.
 This algorithm sacrifices indexing speed and search accuracy in return for lower latency and more scalable search.
 To learn more about the algorithm, please refer to [nmslib's documentation](https://github.com/nmslib/nmslib/) or [the paper introducing the algorithm](https://arxiv.org/abs/1603.09320).
 Currently, only the Euclidean and cosine similarity spaces are available for this method.

 The second method extends Elasticsearch's custom scoring functionality to execute a brute force, exact k-NN search.
 With the custom scoring approach, users are able to run k-NN search on a subset of vectors in their index (sometimes referred to as a pre-filter search).
-The Euclidean, cosine similarity and Hamming bit spaces are available in this method.
-Generally, for larger data sets, users should choose the approximate nearest neighbor method, because it provides significantly better scalability.
+The Euclidean, cosine similarity, and Hamming bit spaces are available in this method.

+For larger data sets, users should generally choose the approximate nearest neighbor method, because it scales much better.
 For smaller data sets, where a user may want to apply a filter, they should choose the custom scoring approach.

 ## Get started

 To use the k-NN plugin's search functionality, you must first create a k-NN index.
 If you want to use the approximate k-nearest neighbors method, you will need to set the index setting, `index.knn` to `true`.
-This tells the plugin that HNSW graphs should be created for the index.
-If you only want to use the custom scoring method, this setting can be set to `false`.
+This setting tells the plugin to create HNSW graphs for the index.
+If you only want to use the custom scoring method, you can use `false`.

 Additionally, if you are using the approximate k-nearest neighbor method, you should specify `knn.space_type` to the space that you are interested in.
 This is not necessary for the custom scoring approach, because space is set for each query.
 Currently, we only support two spaces in the approximate nearest neighbor method: `l2` to use Euclidean distance or `cosinesimil` to use cosine similarity.
 By default, `index.knn.space_type` is `l2`.

-Then, for both methods, you will need to add one or more fields of the `knn_vector` data type.
-However, if you are using the Hamming distance with the custom scoring method, you should use the long or binary field type - more on this later.
+For both methods, you must add one or more fields of the `knn_vector` data type.
+However, if you are using Hamming distance with the custom scoring method, you should use the long or binary field type.
 Here is an example that creates an index with two `knn_vector` fields and uses cosine similarity:

 ```json
 PUT my-knn-index-1